friflo/Friflo.Json.Fliox/Engine/Unity/README.md

-# Unity Editor Tests
+# Install

-Unit tests are used as symlink from `Tests folder`.
-These tests are executed as **EditMode** tests in Unity.

 Friflo.Engine.ECS is added as a nuget package using [NuGetForUnity - GitHub](https://github.com/GlitchEnzo/NuGetForUnity).
+NuGetForUnity **must be installed** in Unity to add Friflo.Engine.ECS as nuget package.

-## Install NuGetForUnity
+### Install NuGetForUnity

 1. Open Package Manager at
   Menu > Window > Package Manager